FAIR BOOK

 11.

-"Celebrating the Bounty of Grey County" SPECIAL: a design in a crock featuring a variety of flowers, and/or veggies, grains, and grasses.
+"Where Tradition Meets Tomorrow" SPECIAL - a design showcasing flowers that are heirloom and newer varieties to reflect the fair's theme.
 Prizes: 1st: $15 gift certificate, 2nd: $10 gift certificate, 3rd: $5 gift certificate provided by Vanvugt Greenhouses.

 Judge's Choice in Class 10 Prize: $25 Gift Certificate provided by Westside Nurseries & Greenhouses Ltd.